marcusphelan/marcusphelan.github.io/_posts/2021-07-03-shoplifting-your-day.md

 [^1]: I confess I haven’t read Dhawan’s book and am basing my comments on the [Bookworm](https://bookworm.fm/) podcast about it.

  Another emerging convention in digital communication is the avoidance of full-stops (periods) to punctuate sentences, which is seen by some as conveying aggression.
 Large chunks of text that have no punctuation whatsoever are not easy to follow.
 As a reader I ignore these passages 100% of the time.
 Life is just too short.
-I’m not convinced that the use of emojis carries a whole lot of emotional nuance and may risk causing a digital communications ‘arms race’ instead :expressionless:
+I’m not convinced that the use of emojis carries a whole lot of emotional nuance and risks causing a pictogram ‘arms race’ instead :expressionless:

  Dhawan’s four (all alliterative) laws of digital body language are: